anabaf/travel-flashcards-web-app/README.md

 Welcome to Roam Phrase the travel flashcards app!
 This application is designed to help users learn essential phrases in different languages while traveling.
 Whether you're exploring a new country or trying to communicate in a foreign language, this app has got you covered.

-Access this link to explore the app: https://anabaf.github.io/travel-flashcards-web-app
+Access this link to explore the app: https://anabaf.github.io/travel-flashcards-web-app (currently down)

+## Current Status

+- [x] Implemented core functionality.
+- [ ] Working on deployment.
+- [ ] Addressing API key security concerns.

+## Deployment Status

+I'm currently in the process of deploying this web application.
+Unfortunately, I've encountered some challenges, and it's not live yet.
+I'll keep you updated on the progress.

+## API Key Security

+To ensure the security of our application and sensitive API keys, I'm working on implementing best practices for managing and securing API keys.
+This is a top priority.

 ## Table of Contents